TIME TO SERVE THEM

 North Carolina’s veteran population is even larger, consisting of nearly 800,000 Veterans.
 NC ranks fifth in military retirees and ninth in veteran population in the country.
 More than 100,000 children and adolescents of active members/National Guard/Reserves live in North Carolina.

 In January 2011, a report was released to the public and presented to the Legislative Oversight Committee on Health and Human Services entitled, "Honoring Their Service: A Report of the North Carolina Institute of Medicine Task Force on Behavioral Health Services for the Military and Their Families."
 The study requested by the North Carolina General Assembly directed the NC Institute of Medicine (IOM) to study the adequacy of mental health, developmental disabilities and substance abuse services available to current members of the military, the National Guard, veterans and their families and to determine any gaps in service.

-As a result of the study and its recommendations, every LME/MCO is required to have an identified point of contact for military affairs and to have trained staff to provide services for the military and their families.
+As a result of the study and its recommendations, every LME/MCO identifies a dedicated point of contact for military affairs and to have trained staff to provide services for veterans and their families.
+Since that time, the Division of Mental Health, Developmental Disabilities and Substance Abuse Services (DMH) has published annual reports to detail the services and resources available for this vital part of our community.
 To learn more, click on Honoring Their Service - Report on Military Behavioral Health in NC.

 Trillium Veterans Point of Contact

 Other Veteran Services Contacts

 |Veterans Administration||800-827-1000||Caregiver Support Line||855-260-3274|

 Resources & Links